TIP #1 – Your Images Are What Matters Most

 We completely understand that overseeing marketing, sales, research, development, customer care, creation and so forth can be overwhelming and that accidents happen.
-However, keeping the products and pricing current so that you don’t miss a sale or piss of a customer is REALLY important and something you should stay on top of.
+However, keeping the products and pricing current so that you don’t miss a sale or piss of a customer is REALLY important and something YOU NEED TO stay on top of.

-If you sell a work outside of EC, remove it from your Store so buyers don’t purchse something that does not exist.
+If you sell a work outside of EC, remove it from your Store so buyers don’t purchase something that does not exist.

 Tip #4 – Correctly Estimate Dimensions and Weight

-1) LITERALY: Double check your measurements before cutting materials to minimize the chance of wasting your materials, time and money.
+1) LITERALLY: Double check your measurements before cutting materials to minimize the chance of wasting your materials, time and money.